-In March 2018, the Company expanded its strategic focus to include the transit industry as a key growth initiative and acquired substantially all of the business assets of an existing mobile video surveillance service provider to the transit industry.
-The assets purchased included assignment of existing contracts to provide mobile video surveillance products, support, and maintenance to the Southeastern Pennsylvania Transportation Authority ("SEPTA").
+In March 2018, the Company acquired substantially all of the business assets of a mobile video surveillance service provider to the transit industry, which included assignment of existing contracts to provide mobile video surveillance products, support, and maintenance to the Southeastern Pennsylvania Transportation Authority ("SEPTA").
 SEPTA is the sixth largest public transportation system in the USA with an average weekday ridership of approximately 1.1 million and is actively using vehicle video surveillance to evaluate and defend claims, monitor system safety and security, and protect against fraud.
 SEPTA has an installed base of more than 27,000 video cameras on vehicles and in stations.

 Gatekeeper USA provides annually recurring vehicle video system maintenance services for SEPTA's approximately 3,000 vehicles under a SEPTA contract announced October 17th, 2019 for approximately \$2.36M per year.
-SEPTA approved an initial three-year service term beginning in November 2019 for approximately \$7.1 million, plus two onevear extension options, for a total potential contract value of up to \$11.8 million over five years.
+SEPTA approved an initial three-year service term beginning in November 2019 for approximately \$7.1 million, plus two one-year extension options, for a total potential contract value of up to \$11.8 million over five years.